Miles-Kodama/SB-53-Annotated/bill.md

 (a) “[Artificial intelligence model]{This definition is a close paraphrase of the [OECD's definition](https://www.oecd.org/en/publications/explanatory-memorandum-on-the-updated-oecd-definition-of-an-ai-system_623da898-en.html) of an AI system, published in March 2024.}” means an engineered or machine-based system that varies in its level of autonomy and that can, for explicit or implicit objectives, infer from the input it receives how to generate outputs that can influence physical or virtual environments.

-(b) “Catastrophic risk” means a foreseeable and material risk that a large developer’s development, storage, use, or deployment of a foundation model will materially contribute to the death of, or serious injury to, more than [100 people]{TODO} or more than [one billion dollars]{TODO} ($1,000,000,000) in damage to rights in money or property arising from a single incident, scheme, or course of conduct involving a dangerous capability.
+(b) “Catastrophic risk” means a foreseeable and material risk that a large developer’s development, storage, use, or deployment of a foundation model will materially contribute to the death of, or serious injury to, more than [100 people]{TODO, summarize threat models.} or more than [one billion dollars]{TODO, summarize threat models} ($1,000,000,000) in damage to rights in money or property arising from a single incident, scheme, or course of conduct involving a dangerous capability.

 (c) “Critical safety incident” means any of the following: